Sherwood Park (Richmond, Virginia): History

 In 1887, Dr. Hunter Holmes McGuire acquired a tract of land in the northeastern corner of modern Sherwood Park for his private country retreat.
 McGuire was a Confederate patriot, personal physician to Stonewall Jackson, a friend and business partner of Lewis Ginter, and one of the founders of the Medical College of Virginia.
 He served on the board of directors of Ginter's Sherwood Land Company.
-McGuire updated and expanded an existing frame and stucco house known as "Westwood" located on the site since the 1790s that became known as the "McGuire Cottage".
+McGuire updated and expanded an existing frame and stucco house known as "Westwood" located on the site since the 1790s that later became known as the "McGuire Cottage".
 McGuire purchased Westwood in March 1887, then a slightly larger tract in Henrico County, from William Pleasants for $13,500.
 The land purchased by McGuire had previously been owned by Captain Charles Meriwether, a Union Army Captain and Mexican War Veteran, who sold the parcel to Pleasants on July 21, 1862.
 By 1890, Ginter had begun plans for a new development to be called Sherwood Park and Westwood was incorporated into the original plan developed by the Sherwood Land Company.
 Following the death of McGuire in 1900, Union Theological Seminary acquired the cottage and adjoining property for future development.
 Three historic neighborhoods, Ginter Park, Laburnum Park, and Sherwood Park adjoin the 34 acre park-like tract that lies across the intersection of Brook Rd. and Westwood Ave. from the seminary complex.
 The historic McGuire Cottage, two abandoned dormitory complexes, and a few other buildings were located within the tract.
 Grassy lawns, recreational features such as athletic fields and tennis courts, many mature trees, a community walking track, and a meditation labyrinth added to the vibrance and vitality of the neighborhood and to the Seminary.